danielzsh/flap/README.md

 )""" # return the string representation
 ```

-If you have anymore questions about contribution, let me know by opening an issue.
+If you have any more questions about contribution, let me know by opening an issue.